xnfy520/extjs/docs/guides/tree/README.md

-            // override a non-persistent NodeInterface field to make it persistent { name: 'iconCls', type: 'string',  defaultValue: null, persist: true }, ]
+            // override a non-persistent NodeInterface field to make it persistent { name: 'iconCls', type: 'string',  defaultValue: null, persist: true },

+            // Make the index persistent, so that when reordering nodes, syncing to the server
+            // passes the new index as well as the parentId.
+            // (Note that if moved to the same index in a different parent, the index will still be sent in order to fully describe the operation)
+            { name: 'index', type: 'int', defaultValue: -1, persist: true}
+        ]
     });